research-ag/hpl-io/README.md

 A virtual account can be viewed as a "gated port" to a physical account.
 It has a port id (the virtual account id) and is gated by the access principal.

-Transfers created by a principal A can:
+Transfers created by a principal `A` can:
-* send from a physical account of A to another physical account of A
+* send from a physical account of `A` to another physical account of `A`
-* send from a physical account of A to a virtual account of any principal with access principal A
+* send from a physical account of `A` to a virtual account of any principal with access principal `A`
-* send from a virtual account of any principal with access principal A to a physical account of A
+* send from a virtual account of any principal with access principal `A` to a physical account of `A`
-* send from a virtual account of any principal with access principal A to another virtual account of any other principal with access principal A
+* send from a virtual account of any principal with access principal `A` to another virtual account of any other principal with access principal `A`

 ### Virtual accounts (part 2)

 Virtual accounts also have balances.
-The balance of a virtual account V is independent of the balance in the backing subaccount X.
+The balance of a virtual account `V` is independent of the balance in the backing subaccount `X`.
 It can be lower or higher.
-V's balance can be freely set or adjusted up and down by the owner.
+`V`'s balance can be freely set or adjusted up and down by the owner.

-When a transfer is executed involving V then the transfer's balance change is applied to V's balance *and* to X's balance.
+When a transfer is executed involving `V` then the transfer's balance change is applied to `V`'s balance *and* to X's balance.
-If the balance change is negative (i.e. the transfer is outgoing) then there must be sufficient balance in V *and* in X or the tranfer will fail.
+If the balance change is negative (i.e. the transfer is outgoing) then there must be sufficient balance in `V` *and* in `X` or the tranfer will fail.

-For incoming transfers V's balance can be used to track the cumulative deposits made by the access principal B.
+For incoming transfers `V`'s balance can be used to track the cumulative deposits made by the access principal `B`.

-For outgoing transfers V's balance can be used as an allowance to B because B can withdraw only up to V's balance even if X's balance is higher.
+For outgoing transfers `V`'s balance can be used as an allowance to `B` because `B` can withdraw only up to `V`'s balance even if `X`'s balance is higher.

 Thus virtual accounts as a concept have similarities with allowance and approve-transfer methods.